danielabar/meblog/src/markdown/ip-based-route-restrictions-on-heroku-with-rails.md

 One prerequisite before diving in: this approach requires the company's VPN to route traffic through a stable list of known egress IP addresses.
 If the VPN assigns dynamic egress IPs, a different strategy would be required.

-The core of the solution is an [Advanced Route Constraint](https://guides.rubyonrails.org/routing.html#advanced-constraints) that wraps the entire `/admin` namespace.
+The core of the solution is an [Advanced Route Constraint](https://guides.rubyonrails.org/routing.html#advanced-constraints) that can wrap any route or group of routes in the Rails router.
 A route constraint is any object that responds to `matches?(request)` and returns a boolean.
 If it returns `true`, the routes inside the `constraints` block are accessible.
 If it returns `false`, Rails treats them as if they don't exist and returns a 404.

 The constraint needs to check the client's IP against an allowlist of VPN egress IPs, loaded per-environment from a YAML config file.